-According to Article VIII of the Louisiana Constitution, the Board of Supervisors for the University of Louisiana System is authorized to supervise and manage those state universities not managed by any other higher education board created by or under this Article.
-Therefore, the principal clients and users of the University of Louisiana System are the nine universities supervised and managed by the Board, their faculty and staff, and indirectly the 90,000+ students served by the System's institutions around the state.
+According to Article VIII of the Louisiana Constitution, the Board of Supervisors for the University of Louisiana System (UL System) is authorized to supervise and manage those state universities not managed by any other higher education board created by or under this Article.
+Therefore, the principal clients and users of the UL System are the nine universities supervised and managed by the Board, their faculty and staff, and indirectly the 90,000+ students served by the System's institutions around the state.
 The specific services or benefits derived by the institutions and their personnel will be well-managed higher education institutions.

 The benefit to the community and prospective employers will be better educated and trained citizenry/employees.
-In addition, the \$4+ billion economic impact of those nine universities substantially affects the communities in which the universities are located as well as the entire state.
+In addition, the economic impact of those nine universities substantially affects the communities in which the universities are located as well as the entire state.
 The ultimate benefit for the students served by this System will be a high-quality postsecondary education.

 Graduates from UL System schools make up a large proportion of Louisiana's workforce.
-Combined, the nine institutions awarded over 500,000 degrees in the last 50 years.
-Additionally, the UL System leads the state in the production of bachelor's degrees, particularly in areas such as computer science, engineering and engineering technology, healthcare, business, and education.
-The added value of UL System graduates to Louisiana's economy in terms of increased taxable earnings over the past 10 years is \$7+ billion.
-This is a calculation derived from a conservative estimate that 65 percent of UL System graduates remain in the state to work.
+The UL System leads the state in the production of bachelor's degrees, particularly in areas such as computer science, engineering and engineering technology, healthcare, business, and education.
+A recent study concluded that the University of Louisiana System, comprising nine member institutions, contributed \$10.9 billion to the state's economy in FY 2017 - 2018, 4.5 percent of the gross state product.